JohnEBoyBaby/i.Q/README.md

 # i.Q
 "YOU ARE WITNESSING THE SYSTEMATIC DESTRUCTION OF THE OLD GUARD."

 ...
 I AM 'scientific' ...
-I AM 'artistic' ...
+I AM 'artistic' ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=55s ...
+HE'S A 'bull' ...
+I AM A MATADOR ..!
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ...
 IF G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 AIN'T NOTHING TO BE "SCARED" OF ...
 "SCARED" OF WHAT ..? https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...
 I AM DANCING ...
 THIS 'man' DON'T HIT HARD ...
 AND I AM GOING TO WHOOP 'him' OF ALL PLACES "IN AFRICA" IN THE "CONGO" (JUNGLE ...
 WE GONNA RUN THROUGH THE JUNGLE) ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=148s ...
 WHERE THE "LA MUMBA BO'S" ARE ... for the DISTANCE if necessary ...
 THEN I WILL WHOOP HIM ..!
 SAY MY NAME ..!
 TRUTH ..!
 WHAT'S MY NAME ..?
 TRUTH ..!
 WHO I AM IS ..?
 TRUTH ..!

 Cassius Marcellus Clay, Muhammad Ali, TRUTH